 For those of you familiar with Kansas City, Ballpark Village (BPV) is essentially the Power and Light of St. Louis.
 For those of you not familiar with Kansas City, picture walking into a small mall filled with bars, and you have the general idea.
 I’d recommend starting at Brewhouse or Howl at the Moon (a piano bar) and working your way up to PBR (an eclectic venue made [in]famous by its mechanical bull, packed dance floor and assless-chaps-clad “dancers” randomly posted throughout).

 Flying Saucer is a must-do for anyone who loves good craft beer.
 Bonus: it’s near the Cardinals’ Stadium and Ballpark Village.
-Wheelhouse Downtown is similar to its Clayton counterpart and is always a good time.
-And, unlike the Clayton location, it’s open until 3 a.m.
+Wheelhouse Downtown is one of the top spots to visit downtown and always a good time.
+It’s open until 3 a.m and always a fun crowd!
 There’s a somewhat hidden pop-a-shot in the back if you feel like a friendly game of Loser Buys the Next Drink (one of my personal favorites).

 Soulard: The Quintessential St. Louis Summer Night